-the majority of heart procedures don’t involve open surgery or long
+Today, the majority of heart procedures don’t involve open surgery or

-recoveries.
-In fact, many Lankenau Heart Institute patients are treated
+long recoveries.
+In fact, many Lankenau Heart Institute patients are

-on an outpatient basis using cardiac catheterization.
-During this
+treated on an outpatient basis using cardiac catheterization.
+During

-long, thin, flexible tube (catheter) into a blood vessel and thread it
+insert a long, thin, flexible tube (catheter) into a blood vessel and

-to the heart.
-Through the catheter, they can diagnose and treat such
+thread it to the heart.
+Through the catheter, they can diagnose and

 attack and diseases of the blood vessels in the legs (peripheral

-treatment in our state-of-the-art catheterization lab.
-Here, our
+Patients receive their treatment in our state-of-the-art catheterization

 Using a catheter-based approach, our interventional cardiologists open

-blocked blood vessels and place tiny metallic coils – known as stents –
+blocked blood vessels and place tiny metallic coils—known as

 often combines stenting with minimally